 So a quick run through of what I currently do for work:

-• Postgraduate Student Ambassador: Responding to posts on The Student Room, writing blog posts (like this one!), and speaking at postgraduate open days.
+• Postgraduate Student Ambassador: Helping with digital events and chats, responding to posts on The Student Room, writing blog posts (like this one!), and speaking at postgraduate open days.

 • Graduate Teaching Assistant: In first semester, I ran in-person teaching sessions for undergraduate students and, this semester, I’m marking presentations and essays for an undergraduate module.

 • Wellbeing Ambassador: Supporting events and activities the wellbeing service run, such as running pet therapy walks last year!

 • Assistant Psychologist: This is my main job, where I support clinical psychologists in conducting autism diagnostic assessments.

 In previous years, I’ve also been a Support Worker, a Cleaner, and a Freshers’ Week Events Manager.